About the Kipper Family

 About the webmaster & this website the four stages

-No.1 Sid and Henry live: I saw Sid and Henry live together only once.
+No.1 Sid and Henry live: My name is Justin Tuijl, I saw Sid and Henry live together only once.
 I used to go with my Mother and a friend of hers to the folk club in Thetford.
 It was the usual thing of listening to the same songs each week.
 One night there were two men who said they were the Kipper Family, they looked like any other visiting folk singers.
 It was apparent once they started to sing that they were a little bit more than that.
 I would say this was roughly 1982-3 and I would have been 12-13 years old.
 The folk club was never quite the same after that and I hoped in vain every week that Sid and Henry would be there again.
 I told a firend about them in 1989 and he said oh I have a recording by them!
 This turned out to be Fresh Yesterday (which I pirated, sorry Chris and Dick, I have since bought it properly!) but oh to hear the Kippers again!!

 No.2 Sid and Henry live on telly: I saw them once more, live but on the telly.
 I used to watch a TV programme on Saturday moning called 'Get Fresh'.
 They used to have a spaceship called the Millenium Dustbin which landed in places around the UK and they would do a show there.
 One week it landed in Trunch!!
 And who was there?
 Sid and Henry.
 When interviewed by the female presenter they did all their patter, she was clearly mysified.